darvingbeato/sql-business-performance-analysis/README.md

 **Executive Summary**

+This analysis identifies the true growth driver, uncovers the root cause, and highlights risks to long-term sustainability.

 Revenue increased **+3.33% MoM**, but this growth was not driven by demand.
 Instead, it was driven by an increase in Average Order Value (AOV), while total orders declined.
-This analysis identifies the true growth driver, uncovers the root cause, and highlights risks to long-term sustainability.
+Extracted and transformed data using SQL and developed an interactive dashboard in Power BI.
+I recommended the team to launch re-engagement campaigns targeting inactive or low-frequency customers to Increase Order Volume.
+Continue promoting Product bundles, Cross-sell / upsell strategies to maintain High AOV

 <img width="1317" height="930" alt="image" src="https://github.com/user-attachments/assets/9a76c589-facb-495b-8318-5815a81abb29" />

 ** Methodology**

 1. Extracted and transformed data using SQL
 2. Built structured pipelines using:
 3. Designed key business metrics: